Unlocking the Agricultural Data Revolution

-In September 2020, FFAR and partners are hosting a virtual event to discuss data ownership and data privacy.
-The two-day session includes panels, networking, and a student competition as well as a call to action.
-This event is open to the many people who work in agriculture and food, and those interested in data and innovative research across disciplines:
+In September 2020, FFAR and partners hosted a virtual event to discuss data ownership and data privacy.
+The two-day session included panels, networking, and a student competition, as well as a call to action.
+This event was open to the many people who work in agriculture and food, and those interested in data and innovative research across disciplines:

 - Private companies